mabablue/I-ADOPT-patterns-playground/Guide/guideline.md

 Determine if the Statistical Modifiers are involved.

 ## 7. Step
-Determine Constraints and place them under the correct component
+Determine Constraints and place them under the correct component.
+Ensure each constraint is concise yet informative, and present only one distinct constraint per argument.
+A constraint must be type-labeld, following this naming convention [type:]constraint.

 **Decision trees:**
 - [Constraints on Entity](https://github.com/mabablue/I-ADOPT-patterns-playground/blob/main/Decisition_trees/DT8.mmd)